umd-lhcb/pidcalib2/README.md

 ```sh
 pidcalib2.make_eff_hists --list aliases
 ```
+Note that there are many more variables than there are aliases.
+If you want to find a variable for which no alias exists, you can check one of the calibration files yourself.
+The paths to the calibration files are printed when the `--verbose` option is specified.
+Alternatively, you can simply guess the name - if it doesn't exist, PIDCalib2 will let you know and might provide a list of similar names that do exist.

 A file with alternative binnings can be specified using `--binning-file`.
 The file must contain valid JSON specifying bin edges.
 For example, a two-bin binning for particle `Pi`, variable `P` can be defined as
 ```json